phamtuanit/WPF.Launcher/README.md

 # WPF.Launcher
 Allow you make new WPF application faster.
+This also supports Plug and Play.
-To make new application, you just develop your business logic based on MVVM.
+To make new application, you just develop your pluign based on MVVM and MEF framework.

 In this launcher, we used [Caliburn.Micro](http://materialdesigninxaml.net/) as MVVM framework.